withmartian/nonlinear_steering/README.md

 - `--max-samples` – cap prompts used in evaluation
 - `--full` – run the full notebook-equivalent pipeline
 - Judge flags: `--judge-enabled`, `--judge-model`, `--judge-api-key`

-## Notes and tips

-- The tones task is implemented.
-If you need the debates task, open an issue or extend `src/utils/data.py` similarly to tones.
-- For faster experimentation, limit `layers` and `max_samples` in the YAML.
-- Static figure export requires `kaleido`.

-## Development

-- Code is structured for clarity and testability.
-Core steering logic lives under `src/steering/`; high-level orchestration and utilities are in `src/evals/` and `src/utils/`.
-- Feel free to contribute additional tasks, judges, or evaluation metrics.